SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * documentation: doc template which includes CMAD which is a requirement now from NASA Heliophysics
     * as procssing pileline now has to be available, this must be described and documented so needed in template
     * Would be good to agree on a high level API for thesis instrument packages. e.g. "calibrate_file" or something along those lines.
 It could be nice to provide a model API within the package.
 Another example is wavelength response class as this is used by many instruments etc.
-    * Maybe get rid of tox - (Stuart shakes his head), just as things are tested within environement
+    * Maybe get rid of tox - (Stuart shakes his head), just as things are tested within environment

 What is benefit of a package that already exists to use a template?
 * Steve: If you are using a template, indivudal maintainers dont need to continuously maintain the template, this can be done if the template updated.
 For example, if github actions changed etc. For easy of maintaining several packages
 * You could have a template that maintains itself (opens PRs automatically to do updates)
 * Same package structure between packages - easier for contributing and familiarity between them, more potential contributors (lower barrier to entry)
-* On the other side, if you are not maintaining lots of packages (unlike HERMES/SunPy), this isnt as important.
+* On the other side, if you are not maintaining lots of packages (unlike HERMES/SunPy), this isn't as important.
 You have one package so easy enough to keep up to date as these package updates happen on longer timescales
 * If starting from scratch, lots of benefits
 * another example, setup.py is going away in next two years, so you would need to update the package. but if you had a bot to do updates, it would sort it out